-Participants enrolled in Bronze Medallion will learn various self rescue techniques for different environments.
+Participants enrolled in Bronze Medallion will learn various Self Rescue Course techniques for different environments.
 Part of becoming a Lifesaver is being able to keep yourself safe.
-In this component participants will simulate self-rescue techniques for the circumstances including ice, moving water and swamped or capsized boats.
+In this component, participants will simulate self-rescue techniques for the circumstances including ice, moving water, and swamped or capsized boats.
 The purpose of this activity is to develop self-rescue skills for ice, moving water, and swamped or capsized boats.
 The material posted on this page is for information purposes only.
-If you want to learn skills and techniques for self rescue from ice, moving water or distressed boats take a Bronze Medallion course.
+If you want to learn skills and techniques for self-rescue from ice, moving water or distressed boats take a Bronze Medallion course.

 To successfully complete the course participants must complete the following skills:

-- Participants must simulate effective self-rescue techniques appropriate for the conditions.
+- Participants must simulate effective Self Rescue Course techniques appropriate for the conditions.

 - Participants may be encouraged to wear t-shirts and long pants while demonstrating self-rescue techniques.

-- For self rescue in Ice scenarios candidates might simulate climbing onto ice and distributing weight evenly over the ice while moving away from the hole.
+- In self-rescue, Ice scenarios candidates might simulate climbing onto the ice and distributing weight evenly over the ice while moving away from the hole.

-- For self rescue in swamped or capsized boats candidates must remain with the boat and support self with the boat.
+- For self-rescue is swamped or capsized boat candidates must remain with the boat and support themselves the boat.

-- Candidates must demonstrate proper use of judgement and knowledge when completing a self-rescue.
+- Candidates must demonstrate proper use of judgment and knowledge when completing a self-rescue.

-To successfully complete the self-rescue component of Bronze Medallion candidates must complete the skill and knowledge requirements posted above.
+To successfully complete the Self Rescue Course component of the Bronze Medallion candidates must complete the skill and knowledge requirements posted above.
 Self-rescue is a key component of Bronze Medallion and any Lifesaving program.